Windows Resource Protection Could Not Perform the Requested Operation

 3. How do I fix Windows Resource Protection found corrupt files?

-A couple of solutions you can try to fix found corrupt files, see solutions below.
+There are a couple of solutions you can try to fix found corrupt files, see solutions below.
 For step-by-step solutions, refer to this guide: [Solved] Windows Resource Protection found corrupt files.

 • Check and repair bad sectors using DiskGenius Free Edition